Varane sidelined with adductor injury

 Varane was substituted at half-time during the LaLiga encounter, the France international having to watch the remainder of the game from the stands as Madrid were thrashed 5-1 at Camp Nou.

-World Cup winner Varane is one of many Madrid players to have under-performed this season, the 25-year-old having featured in nine of their 10 league matches.
+FIFA World Cup winner Varane is one of many Madrid players to have under-performed this season, the 25-year-old having featured in nine of its 10 league matches.

 He could miss this weekend's clash with Real Valladolid, though, after sustaining a muscle injury against Barca.